libpd/pd-for-ios/abl_link/README.md

 * Build the external by saying `make` in `abl_link/external` and install it like any other external.
 * Run the metronome patch in `abl_link/external` to check the timing of the external against the LinkHut sample app.

+## Android version

+The desktop version works on Android, with minor adjustments.
+See the `abl_link/android` directory for details.

 ## iOS version

 **This version uses Ableton LinkKit 2.0.0.**